awesome-OI/awesome-OI/README.md

 - [AtCoder](https://atcoder.jp) A famous OJ in Japan.
 - [HDU Online Judge](http://acm.hdu.edu.cn) HDOJ is the most famous OJ in China.
 It has been open since 2005, and has a lot more contest problems compared to others.
 - [Codeforces](https://codeforces.com/) A website that hosts competitive programming contests.
 Holds many contests every week, and contestants are ranked based their performance.
 Recommended by many universities.
+- [PKU JudgeOnline](http://poj.org/) PKU JudgeOnline contains more than 3000 interesting programming questions, most of which come from ACM and various self-organized competitions.

 ## C++ IDEs

-We all know that the main language used in OI competitions is C++, so it is very important to have a handy IDE
+We all know that the main language used in OI competitions is C++, so it is very important to have a handy IDE.

 ### List of Common C++ IDEs